Hooks

 function (armour: number) {

-// If you need to hook multiple times, use the defineHooks function multiple times and split files or define different variable names.
+// If you need to hook a method multiple times, call defineHooks separately

 },